 (Pocket-lint) - Sony's PlayStation 5 has taken huge strides where game storage is concerned, showing off speeds that make your games run faster than ever before, and make the loading times we've been used to a thing of the past.

-While most can't match the speed of the PS5's own drive, so you can't play games from them directly, you'll still get way faster transfer speeds and a smaller device.
+While most can't match the speed of the PS5's own drive, meaning you also can't play games from them directly, you'll still get way faster transfer speeds and a smaller device.
 We've gathered some of the very best for you right here.

 Our pick of the best external SSDs for PS5